Sun Dried Tomato Pesto (Pesto Rosso)

 Sunflower seeds are also a great substitute for nuts.

-Basil Leaves – While selecting basil leaves, look out for the fresh ones as they are very aromatic and add a delicious flavor.
+Italian Basil Leaves (Sweet Basil) – When selecting basil leaves, look for fresh ones.
+They are very aromatic and add a delicious flavor.

 You can also replace fresh basil leaves with other herbs (greens) like mint, parsley, spinach, arugula, cilantro, or kale.

 Rosemary – Another herb that plays an important role in this pesto is rosemary.
-This is optional but adds a great taste.
-I used dried rosemary but you can use a fresh one too.
+It is optional but adds a great taste.
+I used dried rosemary, but you can use a fresh one, too.

-Others – You will also need garlic cloves, salt, pepper, and red pepper flakes.
-Adjust the red pepper flakes as per your taste.
+Others – You will also need garlic cloves, salt, freshly cracked black pepper, and red pepper flakes.
+Adjust the red pepper flakes to taste.

 Add some extra flavor by adding oil-cured black olives, artichokes, roasted eggplant, avocado, or roasted red peppers to the recipe.

-You can also add some lemon juice, lemon zest, a splash of white wine, or balsamic vinegar for slight tanginess along with a refreshing flavor.
+You can also add lemon juice, lemon zest, a splash of white wine, or balsamic vinegar for a slight tanginess and a refreshing flavor.

 Preparation